talybin/ard-boost/README.md

 This is a mini port of [Boost](https://www.boost.org) library, version 1.72.0 (latest on time of writing).
 Boost is a set of C++ libraries that provide support for tasks and structures such as linear algebra, pseudorandom number generation, multithreading, image processing, regular expressions, unit testing and many more.
 It contains 160 individual libraries.

 Not all libraries are included in this port.
 Some libraries, such as threading and filesystem, makes no sence on Arduino hardware.
 Others are already in the standard, like chrono and array, and can be included in Arduino application.
-But there are many libraries that are not yet in standard or require C++17 or just great parts of Boost that ported here, in this library.
+But there are many libraries that are not yet in standard or require C++17 or just great parts of Boost.
+These ported here in this library.

-So far it includes only sub libraries I was able to compile for Arduino.
-My intention is to add more sub libraries as needed.
+So far it includes only libraries I was able to compile for Arduino.
+My intention is to add more libraries as needed.
 Requests are welcome.

 ### Currently supporting